Nathalie Stutzmann: Singing career

+Stutzmann made her American singing debut in 1995 at Lincoln Center in New York and her Carnegie Hall debut two years later.

+Conducting career

-Separately, Stutzmann developed an interest in conducting, where her mentors included Jorma Panula, Seiji Ozawa, and Simon Rattle.
+Stutzmann also developed an interest in conducting, which she decided to pursue in the early 2000s.
+Her mentors in this field have included Jorma Panula, Seiji Ozawa, and Simon Rattle.

 In 2009, Stutzmann founded the chamber orchestra Orfeo 55, with which she has performed as both soloist and conductor.
 She served as its artistic director until Orfeo 55 ceased operations in April 2019.

 In September 2017, Stutzmann became principal guest conductor of the RTÉ National Symphony Orchestra in Dublin, Ireland, with a contract for three years.
 In 2018, she was appointed chief conductor of the Kristiansand Symphony Orchestra, in Kristiansand, Norway, the first female chief conductor in the orchestra's history.
 In December 2020, her Kristiansand contract was extended through 2023.
+She concluded her Kristiansand tenure at the close of the 2022–2023 season.

 In the USA, the Philadelphia Orchestra announced the appointment of Stutzmann as its next principal guest conductor in December 2020, the first female conductor ever named to this Philadelphia post, effective with the 2021–2022 season, with a contract of 3 years.

-Separately, in December 2020, Stutzmann first guest-conducted the Atlanta Symphony Orchestra.
-She returned to the Atlanta Symphony Orchestra in February 2021 for an additional guest-conducting engagement, in a streamed quarantine concert.
-In October 2021, the Atlanta Symphony Orchestra announced the appointment of Stutzmann as its next music director, effective with the 2022–2023 season, with an initial contract of four years.
+Separately, in December 2020, Stutzmann was guest conductor of the Atlanta Symphony Orchestra.
+She returned in February 2021 for an additional engagement, in a streamed quarantine concert.
+In October 2021, the orchestra announced the appointment of Stutzmann as its next music director, effective with the 2022–2023 season, with an initial contract of four years.
 Stutzmann is the first female conductor to be named music director of the Atlanta Symphony Orchestra.
+In November 2025, the Atlanta Symphony Orchestra announced an extension of Stutzmann's contract as its music director through the 2028-2029 season.

+In May 2023, Stutzmann made her debut at the Metropolitan Opera of New York, conducting Mozart's Don Giovanni and The Magic Flute.

+In July 2023, Stutzmann made her Bayreuth Festival conducting debut, the second female conductor in the festival's 150 year history, with Wagner's Tannhäuser.
+She returned to conduct Tannhäuser in the 2024 season.

 Quotes

-Il y a deux types d’artistes: ceux qui s’attachent toute leur vie à montrer à quel point ce qu’ils sont en train de faire est difficile – ils ont leur public –, puis il y a ceux qui passent leur vie à essayer de faire croire que ce n’est pas du tout difficile, catégorie à laquelle j’appartiens.
-C’est sans doute aussi une forme de folie.
-C’est moins spectaculaire, peut-être, mais je préfère que le public puisse aller à l’essentiel.
-Je ne veux pas qu’il s’arrête à la performance, tout en la remarquant, mais qu’il puisse s’abandonner d’abord à la beauté de la musique.

-There are two types of artists: those that strive their whole life to show how much what they're doing is difficult – they [do] have their audience -, then there are those who spend their life trying to make people believe it is not at all difficult, which is the category I belong to.
-That is also probably a form of madness.
-It is less spectacular, perhaps, but I prefer that the audience be able to go to what is essential [in the music].
-I do not want them to stop at [being impressed with] the performance, even though they might notice it, but that they be able to abandon themselves to the beauty of the music.